tytydraco/yessleep/out/One_Night_at_the_Society_of_Liars.md

 One of the Society of Liars’ core rules was anonymity.
 No one knew anyone’s real identity.
 We all used fake names, and no personal details were shared when we joined.
 The only things we knew about each other were our faces, fake names, and the lies we told.

-My name in the society was Lucas Dwell—Luke for short.
+My name in the society was Lucas—Luke for short.

 I ran from the parking lot to the building to avoid the rain, knocked on the door, and was greeted by Max.